Oh, Seattle, home to the first Starbucks store and dozens other incredible places and things one should see and do when in Washington…

 The delicious vegan falafel wrap is something I can never say “no” to.
 Moreover, the staff at RoadChef was extremely nice and welcoming.
 It you’re fond of people who can make your day, be sure to look for these guys when you’re in the city next time.

 15. Buy Gifts and Souvenirs at Essentially Seattle

-Located on Harrison Street in Seattle Center, Essentially Seattle is one of the best places to buy gifts and souvenirs in Seattle.
+Located on Harrison Street in Seattle Center, Essentially Seattle is one of the best places to buy gifts and souvenirs in the area.
 Besides its wide range of products, the cute store spoils its shoppers with frequent discounts.

 16. Buy Groceries at Grocery Outlet Bargain Market

-Grocery Outlet Bargain Market’s prices are pretty affordable and often even lower than at most other grocery stores.
-So, make your buck last longer by preparing your own food.
-If cooking is not an option for you, make sure to get at least some fresh fruits and sweet potato chips for snack.
+Grocery Outlet Bargain Market’s prices are pretty affordable and often even lower than at any other grocery stores in the city center.
+So make your buck last longer by preparing your own food.
+If cooking is not an option for you, make sure to get at least some fresh fruits and sweet potato chips to snack on.